BisanzLab/StrainR2/README.md

 **-s or --subcontigsize:**

-This option overrides the default usage of the N50 build quality statistic, which StrainR2 calculates itself.
+This option overrides the default usage of the minimum N50 build quality statistic of all inputted genomes, which StrainR2 calculates itself.
 StrainR2 will optimally create subcontigs with the given size as a maximum.
-Leaving the max size at N50 is recommended unless if the goal is to compare how changing max subcontig size affects the output.
+Leaving the max size as default is recommended unless if the goal is to compare how changing max subcontig size affects the output.
 Smaller subcontigs make StrainR2 less sensitive to low abundance strains whereas larger subcontigs make StrainR2 too sensitive and it may report false abundances for absent strains due to index hopping and other sources of false reads.

 **-r or --readsize:**